shamnadps/NetEnt_GameServer/README.md

 This returns
 1. Random generated number array of size 3.
 2. A Bonus feature capability determined by flags `true` or `false`.
-3. Result of the game determined as `Big Win` , `Small Win`, `No Win`.
+3. Result of the game determined as `Big Win!!!` , `Small Win!`, `No Win.`.

-* `Big Win` - When all the random generated numbers are equal.
+* `Big Win!!!` - When all the random generated numbers are equal.
-* `Small Win` - When only two of the random generated numbers are equal.
+* `Small Win!!` - When only two of the random generated numbers are equal.
-* `No Win` - When none of the random generated numbers are equal.
+* `No Win!` - When none of the random generated numbers are equal.

 #### Sample Response ####